pharindoko/json-serverless/README.md

 | READONLY  | all API - write operations are forbidden (http 403))  | boolean | false |

-## Purpose

-* I needed to create a demo backend for my frontend solution
-* This is a simple API secured via API Key and https, which can be used for demo purposes or additional enhanced scenarios adding user authentication, etc.
-* It can be created within minutes
-* AWS Lambda is a good solution to host such an api as the first million invocations per month are free.
-* Less maintenance as the deployed solution runs **serverless**
-* This is just a starter project and can be enhanced in any directions

 ## Packages used
 * [json-server](https://github.com/typicode/json-server)